Castlevania: Development

 Due to concern over the poor sales of the recent Castlevania games, a number of prototypes in development competed to become the next Castlevania installment, which included a game by Igarashi announced at Tokyo Game Show 2008 and Castlevania: Lords of Shadow by Spanish studio MercurySteam.
 Konami told MercurySteam the game would be an original intellectual property (IP) when it was first greenlit as a Castlevania title.
 Konami eventually asked them to cease work on Lords of Shadow while it was still in its early stages, until producer David Cox showed the Japanese senior management the game and was offered help by video game designer Hideo Kojima.
 According to Igarashi, development on his project had not been going smoothly, and Konami had canceled it and chose Lords of Shadow as the pitch for the next Castlevania entry.
 Produced by Dave Cox and Hideo Kojima, Lords of Shadow was a multi-platform 3D action-adventure reboot of the series.
 Kojima offered his input on the project and also oversaw the game's localization in Japan.
 It was the first Castlevania to feature celebrity voice talent, starring Robert Carlyle in the lead role and Patrick Stewart.
 The art style departed from the previous games in favor of one inspired by Guillermo del Toro's work.
 Lords of Shadow was met with positive reception in 2010 and a commercial success, becoming the best selling Castlevania game to date.
 It was followed by two sequels, Mirror of Fate (2013) and Castlevania: Lords of Shadow 2 (2014).
 Lords of Shadow 2 was not as well received as its predecessor.
 Following its release, an anonymous source claiming to be employees from MercurySteam alleged that development on the game had been troubled.

 After having been moved to Konami's social division in 2011, Igarashi felt he was unable to release any new games when Konami shifted its focus towards mobile game development.
 He left in March 2014 to independently create Bloodstained: Ritual of the Night, a spiritual successor to Castlevania.
 Dave Cox followed Igarashi's resignation a few months later.
 Recent Castlevania titles released under Konami's recent business model include mobile games, as well as pachinko and slot machines based on the IP.
-In 2021, rumors circulated that internal restructuring at Konami would refocus on PC and console games, with a "reimagining" of the series being developed.
+This continued until 2021 when rumors circulated that internal restructuring at Konami would refocus on PC and console games, with a "reimagining" of the series being developed.
 A remake of Haunted Castle was included in the 2024 compilation Castlevania Dominus Collection, titled Haunted Castle Revisited.
 Haunted Castle Reivisted was developed by M2, who previously worked on The Adventure ReBirth.
+For the series' 40th anniversary, Evil Empire in development with Motion Twin are set to release Castlevania: Belmont's Curse, the first brand new game since 2014.